 IWantMyName is noteworthy because it includes many of the new domain name extensions in their search like .boutique and .blackfriday which is unique and caters to the niche markets, adding value from a branding perspective.

-NameJet is an aftermarket domain name generator service with exclusive inventory of some of the most desired expired domains.
+NameJet is an aftermarket domain name generator service with an exclusive inventory of some of the most desired expired domains.
 They use domain name aftermarket technology that allows domain professionals, businesses, and individuals to acquire domain names including those that just expired.

 DomainsBot is a domain name search engine that will not only give available domain suggestions but also search expired, expiring and for sale domain names.
 They also have the best performing name suggestion tool on the market that provides relevant results in 11 languages across all available top-level domains.

 Naming Matters takes into account the different aspects of what your business/company does, potential trademark issues that may eventually arise, domain availability, and more.
 Depending on the features you want to use, you might have to pay for them as they work on a freemium/SAAS model.

 Fast, free, domain name search, short URLs—Domainr helps you find the perfect name for your company or project by exploring the entire domain name space beyond the ubiquitous and crowded .com, .net, and .org.
 Perfect when looking to match a unique business name with a different kind of top-level domain.

 Impossibility calls themselves “the best domain name generator ever.”
 They combine a keyword (provided by you) with a list of carefully selected nouns, verbs, and adjectives.
 Then they search for unregistered .com domain names and show you the results to choose from.
 Impossibility is affiliated with GoDaddy.com